joyent/triton-kbmapi/docs/index.md

 Some PIV tokens have extensions that allow for attestation -- that is a method to show that a given certificate was created on the device and not imported.
-For Yubikeys, this is done by creating a special x509 certificate as detailed [here](https://developers.yubico.com/PIV/Introduction/PIV_attestation.html).
+For YubiKeys, this is done by creating a special x509 certificate as detailed [here](https://developers.yubico.com/PIV/Introduction/PIV_attestation.html).

 If an operator wishes to require attestation, they must set the